exteranto/exteranto.github.io/articles/your-first-exteranto.md

 ```

 We implement the `Listener` interface, which defines a `handle` method expecting
 an optional `Event` argument.
-To stop the Edoitor complaining let's add a public
+To stop the Editor complaining let's add a public
 `handle` method:

 ```typescript